Perl-Critic/Perl-Critic/README.md

 called `perlcritic-gui`.
 You can get a free community edition of ActivePerl from [http://www.activestate.com](http://www.activestate.com).

+# PREREQUISITES

+Perl::Critic runs on Perl back to Perl 5.6.1.
+It relies on the [PPI](https://metacpan.org/pod/PPI) module to do the heavy work of parsing Perl.

 # INTERFACE SUPPORT

-This is considered to be a public class.
+The `Perl::Critic` module is considered to be a public class.
 Any changes to its interface will go through a deprecation cycle.

 # CONSTRUCTOR